descarpentriesadrien/Muse/README.md

 ## My Reflections

 My Reflections pages display all the user's artwork on which some thoughts were jotted down.
+The thumbnail can be selected which will open a new window with the large size picture.
+An action button contains three actions:

+# View

+The user access a detail page on which they can revisit the artwork in the HD viewer container, and give a new impression.

+# Edit

+The reflection can be edited if the user choose to do so.
+In edit mode, the current data in the database are displayed in the fields for the user to edit.

+# Delete

+The reflection can be deleted.

+# Like/Unlike

+Any art on this page can be liked or unliked, and can be found in "My favorites" page.

 ## My Favorites

+My favorites page contains all the art that are liked by the user.
+Like in "My Reflections," the user can preview the artwork by clicking on the thumbnail, which will open a new window with a larger size image.
+By clicking '

 ## Departments